ToreniaFournieri/Star-Canine/Specification.md

 #### 2.2.1 Enemy Field Definitions

-1. `diff`: Integer.
+1. `difficulty`: Integer.
 Difficulty tier used for enemy pool selection and ACT scaling.
 2. `name`: String.
 Enemy display name.
 Must be unique within the enemy list.
 3. `hull`: Integer.
 Enemy hull points (HP).
 Enemy is destroyed when this reaches 0.
 4. `shield`: Integer.
 Shield value.
 Absorbs damage at **LONG range only**.